Bam4d/Griddly/docs/getting-started/installation/index.rst

 Other Languages
 ---------------

 There is no support currently for languages other than python.
-A java version may be supported in the near future.
+A java version may be supported in the future.